-Other determining factors are that the European Union puts forth some very strict policies and criteria for joining, from economic, political, and military considerations.
-Russia has always been a country which believes in its own set of rules and regulations, and it’s quite possible that it would not want to subject to EU policies on inflation rate, budget deficit, democracy, or gay and human rights.
+Another determining factor is that the European Union puts forth some very strict policies and criteria for joining, in terms of economic, political, and military considerations.
+Russia, on the other hand, has always been a country which believes in its own set of rules and regulations, and it’s quite possible that it would not want to subject to EU policies on the inflation rate, budget deficit, democracy, or gay and human rights.

-There are also faces some industrial challenges, the EU holds very strict trade, agricultural, and ecological regulations which Russia would never be able to qualify for, especially in the context of its automobiles industry.
-Russia would have to scrap most of its currently used automobiles, and many such industries would further incur the cost of the economy.
+Russia would also have to face several industrial challenges as EU holds very strict trade, agricultural, and ecological regulations and Russia might never be able to qualify for it, especially in the context of automobiles industry.
+Russia would have to scrap most of its currently used automobiles and many such industries, which would only further incur the economy.

 Additionally, any EU member state has the sole right to veto Russian participation, and chances are high that the Baltic states and/or Poland would exercise that right.
-Superpowers like The USA and China, are also skeptical to have Russia as a EU member because it will dramatically change the geopolitical balance within Europe.
+Superpowers like the USA and China are also skeptical to have Russia as a member of EU because it will dramatically change the geopolitical balance within Europe.

-On the reverse, Russia may have its own reason for not wanted to join the EU.
-Russia’s anti-EU and anti-western rhetoric, especially concerning gay rights, political, and economics, are potential factors that could influence Russia to not become a part of the EU.
+Russia may have its own reasons for not wanting to join the EU.
+Russia’s anti-EU and anti-western rhetoric, especially concerning gay rights, politics, and economics, are potential factors that could influence Russia to not become a part of the EU.

-A Russian EU membership could serve to revitalize the EU, and in return it would help modernize Russia, and potentially curb Russia’s abuse toward itself and other less powerful countries.
+It is believed that a Russian EU membership could serve to revitalize the EU, and in return, it would help modernize Russia and potentially curb Russia’s abuse toward itself and other less powerful countries.